fxru/blam-metadata/BLAMCollectionRepository.md

 [Back to Top](#blam-collection-repository) | [Back to CollectionGeneralInfo](#collectiongeneralinfo)

-#### CollectionCountryName
+#### CollectionCountryFacet
-**Description:** The CollectionCountryName element contains the name of the country as provided by services such as GeoNames to improve discoverability and to enhance browsing and search experience.
+**Description:** The CollectionCountryFacet element contains the name of the country as provided by services such as GeoNames to improve discoverability and to enhance browsing and search experience.
 GeoNames field: *countryName*

 	Discovery:					searchable, browsing facet
 	Display:					no